gaspardpetit/phonetic_fr-py/README.md

 ## License

-Phonetic_FR is released under the MIT license.
+phonetic-fr is released under the MIT license.
 Feel free to use, modify, and distribute it according to the terms of the license.

 ## Credits